dsaker/talkliketv/READMEAPI.md

 # talkliketv api

-talkliketv is a simple web application to learn a language by using subtitle from popular tv shows
+talkliketv is a simple web application to learn a language by using subtitles from popular tv shows

 # Dependencies